beyarkay/masters-thesis/src/03_lit_review.md

 - _Interphalangeal_ (IP): Those joints between the phalangeal (finger) bones.
-  Due to the number of phalangeal bones, these are subdivided into the _distal interphalangeal_ bones (DIP, closest to the fingertip) and the _proximal interphalangeal_ bones (PIP, closest to the palm).
+  Due to the number of phalangeal bones, these are subdivided into the _distal interphalangeal_ joints (DIP, closest to the fingertip) and the _proximal interphalangeal_ joints (PIP, closest to the palm).

 In addition to the bones and joints, there are terms for each movement of the hand.
 These are named based on the direction of movement.